zhangyazhong/verdictdb/README.md

 SELECT department, SUM(price) as revenue from sales GROUP BY department;
 ```

-On a exact DBMS you'll get a result like below:
+On an exact DBMS you'll get a result like below:

 ```
 department  |revenue